IBMSn121/GAN-paper1/README.md

 * **_Step3_** Type `GANreproduce` in matlab window and select dialog boxes for reproducing the results

-Please see `GANreproduce Quick Start Guide.pdf` for more details and examples of reproducing the GAN (gene association network) related analysis.
+Please see `GANreproduce Quick Start Guide.pdf` for more details and examples of reproducing the GAN (gene association network) related analyses.

 ## Interpretation of data file DATAinGAN